khali70/nodejs-backend/routes/Readme.md

 ### put <!-- omit in toc -->

-> - veirfyUser is loggedin
+> - verifyUser is loggedin
 > - verifyAdmin

 - findByIdAndUpdate(dishId)